Xiaochen918/LINR/README.md

 # LINR
-We are in the process of finishing and optimizing the source code and they will be open source soon.
+We are in the process of organizing and optimizing the source code and they will be open sourced soon.